yxwangnju/yxwangnju.github.io/content/pages/about.md

 Title: About
 Date: 2019-10-29 10:21

-Hi!
+Hello!
 I am Audrey Wang (She/Her).

-This online tech page is mainly for publishing:
+This tech webpage is mainly for me to publish:

 - Handbooks of configuration.
 (Because I don't want to repeat searching the internet every time).
 - Summary knowledge of my reseach.